interfect/pySX127x/README.md

 | | |
 | @todo            |                              |

-Most set_* functions have a mirror get_* function, but beware that the getter return types do not necessarily match the setter input types.
+Most `set_*` functions have a mirror `get_*` function, but beware that the getter return types do not necessarily match the setter input types.

 ### Register naming convention
-The register addresses are defined in class `SX127x.constants.REG` and we use a specific naming convention which is best illustrated by a few examples:
+The register addresses are defined in class `spi_lora.constants.REG` and we use a specific naming convention which is best illustrated by a few examples:

 | Register | Modem | Semtech doc.      | spi-lora                   |